Baturyn: Cossack capital

+In the Russian Empire

 The neo-Palladian palace in Baturyn, designed by Andrey Kvasov and rebuilt by Charles Cameron.

 The town was rebuilt in the 1750s, and served as the capital for Hetman Count Kirill Razumovsky (in office 1750 to 1764).
 Andrey Kvasov designed Razumovsky's palace in the Baroque style (later Charles Cameron rebuilt it in the Neoclassical style in 1799–1803).
 The home of the famous Cossack Vasyl Kochubey (c.
 1640–1708), constructed some 50 years earlier, is surrounded today by a park in his name (although hostilities devastated this building during World War II, it was restored during Soviet times).

 Following the death of Hetman Razumovsky (1803) the town lost most of its political stature.
 In 1756 a textile plant was founded with 12 weaving machines.
 It quickly grew to include 76 machines.
 When Russian empress Catherine II (reigned 1762 to 1796) abolished the Ukrainian Cossack state and incorporated its territories into the Russian Empire, Baturyn continued manufacturing textiles, feeding a growing demand for carpets.
 In 1843 Taras Shevchenko stayed in the town, using his time to paint many of the architectural sights.
 In 1860, Baturyn had a population of 3,563, which by 1880 grew to 6,580.
 Three annual fairs were held in Baturyn in the late 19th century.

+Modern era

 Baturyn lost its city status in 1923 and received it back only in 2008.
+In 1924 a museum of beekeeping named after Petro Prokopovych was established in Baturyn.

 During World War II, the German occupiers operated a Jewish forced labour battalion in Baturyn.

 In June 1993 the Ukrainian government declared Baturyn the center of a national site of Ukrainian history and culture.
 In August 2002, at the prodding of President Viktor Yushchenko, a government program was approved to restore Baturyn to its former glory.

 On 22 January 2009 Ukraine's President Viktor Yushchenko officially opened the "Hetmans' Capital" monumental complex (including the newly renovated Razumovsky Palace).

 Until 18 July 2020, Baturyn belonged to Bakhmach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Bakhmach Raion was merged into Nizhyn Raion.